FBAR Reporting Requirements: Everything You Need to Know for Compliance

 - Account owner details for accounts you only have signatory control over.

-- An explanation of why you have signatory control — for example, your position if your employer owns the account.
+- Explain why you have signatory control — for example, your position if your employer owns the account.

-If you're going to have an accountant or tax preparer file your FBAR, just provide them with these details along with Form 114a.
+If you're going to have an accountant or tax preparer file for you, provide them with these details along with Form 114a.
 They will let you know if you need more information.

 Even if you file your tax return as married filing jointly, you still may need to file your FBAR reports separately.
 If you individually own an account that your spouse does not own, you need to file separate FBAR forms.